marijnh/Eloquent-JavaScript/11_async.md

 {{index "crow-tech module", "send method"}}

-The interface exported by the `"crow-tech"` module provides callback-based functions for communication.
+The interface exported by the `"./crow-tech"` module provides callback-based functions for communication.
 Nests have a `send` method that sends off a request.
 It expects the name of the target nest, the type of the request, and the content of the request as its first three